Operational Intelligence: The Foundation of Offshore Vessel Efficiency

 A vessel may be transiting, standing by, operating on DP, supporting cargo work, maneuvering near an asset, or waiting on weather.
 Each condition affects fuel use, engine hours, emissions, maintenance exposure, and job performance differently.

-Daily reports may show what happened, but they often do not explain why it happened or whether it was expected.
-That leaves shore teams, vessel teams, charterers, and customers working from partial context.
+Daily reports may show what happened, but they often do not explain why it happened or whether it matched the operating condition.

-Operational intelligence turns measured data into a clearer picture of offshore performance.
-It helps operators understand what the vessel was doing, how fuel was used, whether equipment was configured appropriately, and where decisions can improve.
+Operational intelligence connects measured fuel data with vessel activity.
+It helps teams understand how fuel was used, what the vessel was doing, and where performance can improve.

 Key Findings

-• Offshore performance cannot be understood from fuel totals alone.
+• Offshore efficiency cannot be understood from fuel totals alone.

 • Operational intelligence connects fuel use, vessel activity, equipment status, and operating conditions.

-• Daily reports often lack enough context to explain why performance changed.
+• Daily reports often lack enough context to explain performance changes.

-• Better visibility helps shore teams and vessel teams work from the same operating picture.
+• Shared visibility helps vessel and shore teams work from the same operating picture.

-• EFMS data helps turn fuel measurement into practical operational insight.
+• EFMS data turns fuel measurement into practical fleet insight.

 Operational Problem